fahmih6/dramabox_player/README.md

 ## API Credit

 This project uses the API services provided by **[Sansekai DramaBox API](https://dramabox.sansekai.my.id)**.
-Shoutout to the Sansekai for supplying the drama metadata and streaming endpoints.
+Shoutout to Sansekai for supplying the drama metadata and streaming endpoints.

 ## Getting Started